sskorokhodov/calvest/README.md

-# Calvest - iCalendar to CSV Converter for Harvest
+# calvest - iCalendar to CSV Converter for Harvest

 ## Overview

+This tool is for those, who uses [Harvest][harvest] but prefers tracking my tasks in a calendar app.

-Harvest is a time-tracking and invoicing software. **calvest** is a command-line tool designed to transform data in iCalendar (iCal) format into a structured CSV file that can be imported into Harvest.
+The process of manually transferring tasks from the calendar to Harvest is time-consuming, erorr prone, and tedeous. **calvest** is a command-line tool designed to transform data in iCalendar (`.ics`) format into a structured CSV file that can be imported into Harvest.

+At the moment **calvest** is only tested with the iCal data exported from Google Calendar.

 ## Features